matthewvarga/Project-Management-Board/README.md

 1) Utilizing many new frontent frameworks / librarys (React, Webpack, Babel, SASS)
 2) Utilizing a variety of new backend and database languages / resources (Go, MongoDB, GraphQL)
-2) Heavily Integrating APIs (GitHub, Discord / Slack)
+3) Heavily Integrating APIs (GitHub, Discord / Slack)
-3) Involving Continous Integration in the development cycle
+4) Involving Continous Integration in the development cycle
-4) creating a slack / discor bot that works alongside the web application
+5) creating a slack / discor bot that works alongside the web application
-5) implement email notifications throughout the application

 ## Getting Started